Mike Gordon President of Business Operations

 The 47-year-old Gordon also spent seven years in the athletic department at DePaul University.
 He concluded his run at the Lincoln Park school as Assistant Athletic Director for External Relations, where he oversaw the licensing, marketing, ticket sales, and sponsorships for the athletic department.
 In addition to his departmental duties, he taught undergraduate classes in sports marketing.

 A graduate of Knox College in Galesburg, Ill., Gordon received his MBA in Marketing at DePaul.
 He also performed consulting work for the Chicago Blackhawks, the 1994 World Cup, and several minor league baseball teams.

 Gordon and his wife, Susan, have a daughter, Katie, and a son, Alex, and live in Arlington Heights, where he coaches various youth sports.
 He serves as President of the Arlington Heights Park District Foundation and sits on the DePaul University Marketing Advisory Board.

-Courtney Mahoney is in her 21st season with the Wolves and seventh as the senior vice president of operations.
+Courtney Mahoney is in her 22nd season with the Wolves and eighth as the senior vice president of operations.

 The Western Springs native and Lyons Township High School graduate joined the Wolves’ community relations department in 1996 and moved into the leadership role before the 1997-98 season.
 She assumed control of game operations prior to the 2000-01 season before being named director of operations in 2004.